TSCLLP/snap-R/FORENSIC_AUDIT_REPORT.md

 **Missing Features:**
 - ❌ **NO US MARKET MODE:** No region-based tone adjustments
-- ❌ **NO WATERMARKING:** No watermark logic for virtual staging
 - ❌ **NO POLICY ENGINE:** No `lib/ai/policy.ts` file exists (was deleted)
+- ⚠️ **WATERMARK EXISTS BUT NOT INTEGRATED:** `lib/compliance/watermark.ts` exists with full watermark functionality, but not used in router

-**Note:** Previous work attempted to add US market mode but files were deleted:
+**Note:** Previous work attempted to add US market mode but policy engine was deleted:
-- `lib/ai/policy.ts` - DELETED
+- `lib/ai/policy.ts` - DELETED (policy engine for region/role-based rules)
-- `lib/utils/watermark.ts` - DELETED
+- ✅ `lib/compliance/watermark.ts` - EXISTS (watermark functionality available but not integrated into AI router)

 ---